a2tt/a2tt/readme.md

 I'm a2tt, from the Republic of Korea.
 I keep striving hard to be a great Backend and Infrastructure Engineer.

-🔭 I’m currently **Looking for work**
+🛹 I'm currently in the process of onboarding for a new company.

-🎯 I'm currently trying to **Answer all the questions I've been curious about**
+🤔 I’m currently thinking about how I'm supposed to live my life.

 👨‍💻 I'm currently learning **DNS, IaC, Computer Science**

 🎆 Fun fact: I love wearing fragrance.
-My favorite is [Pera Granita](https://www.fragrantica.com/perfume/Guerlain/Aqua-Allegoria-Pera-Granita-35554.html)
+My favorite is [You Or Someone Like You](https://www.fragrantica.com/perfume/Etat-Libre-d-Orange/You-Or-Someone-Like-You-43531.html)

 <br>